Senior Secondary Curriculum and Qualification Changes

 2026: Phase 5 (Yr 11 - 13) consultation from May - August (4 weeks for each group), with final documents available by October.

-Final Phase 1 - 4 curriculum documents due for release in early Term Three (July).
+Final Phase 1 - 4 curriculum documents will be published on these dates:

 2027: Yr 9 - 10 must use the new curriculum for all learning areas.